garden-io/eden/README.md

 ## Packaging

-Eden is built on Typescript but to ease the package usage in different JS / TS environments we package the libary in CommonJS format under `/dist` alongside with typings.
+Eden is built on Typescript, but to ease the package usage in different JS / TS environments, we package the library to CommonJS format under `/dist` alongside with type information.

-We use `tsc` for compilaton and the packages are commited back to the repository on each push to the codebase but the Github actions in [.github/workflows](.github/workflows).
+We use `tsc` for compilation and compiled library is committed back to the codebase on each push / PR by Github actions in [.github/workflows](.github/workflows).

 ## Copyright headers

-We require to all repository files (where it makes sense) to have copyright headers (the template is in `/copyright-header.txt`)
+We require to all repository files (with minor exceptions) to have copyright headers (the template is in `/copyright-header.txt`)
 To check whenever all repository code contains required copyright headers, run

 ```